yogeshwaran99/ToDoList/README.md

 ## To Do List

-A simple to-do list application using Java to help organize tasks efficiently.
+A simple to-do list application using Java to organize tasks efficiently.